Dbhasin1/ethics-tutorial/tutorials/LSTM.md

 +++

 ### Collecting and loading the speech transcripts
 We have chosen speeches by activists around the globe talking about issues like climate change, feminism, lgbtqa+ rights and racism.
-These were sourced them from newspapers, the official website of the United Nations and the archives of established universities as cited in the table below.
+These were sourced from newspapers, the official website of the United Nations and the archives of established universities as cited in the table below.
 A csv file was created containing the transcribed speeches, their speaker and the source the speeches were obtained from.
 We made sure to include different demographics in our data and included a range of different topics, most of which focus on social and/or ethical issues.
 The dataset is subjected to the CCO Creative Common License, which means that is free for the public to use and there are no copyrights reserved.

 | Speech                                           | Speaker                 | Source                                                     |